How can two Walk Together Unless They Agree?

 This can happen occasionally and the friendship will survive, but when it becomes a routine, your friendship will take a one way trip to Distanceville.

-One may began to notice the “Trivialize Monster” in small doses.
+One may begin to notice the “Trivialize Monster” in small doses.

 - It can be as small as when you talk to your friend on the phone and notice that the conversation is extremely one-sided.
 This can occur at times, but when it becomes a routine, that is when there is cause for concern.